 Flagler offers an array of opportunities for students to enhance learning through study away programs.
-The Study Abroad Office, located in the Associate Dean of Academic Affairs office, is responsible for overseeing and coordinating all study away programs, for providing students and faculty with information on such programs, and for conducting a mandatory study away orientation.
+The Study Abroad Office is responsible for overseeing and coordinating all study away programs, for providing students and faculty with information on such programs, and for conducting a mandatory study away orientation.
 Opportunities for studying away may be available during the summer term and during fall and spring semesters.
-All students must complete the College's application for study away programs before submitting an application for any of these programs and before attending the Study Away Orientation.
+All students must complete the College's application for study away programs before submitting an application for any of these programs and before attending the Study Away

+Orientation.
 Applications are available in the Study Abroad Office.
 The College requirement for a student to complete his or her final 30 semester hours at Flagler does not apply to students participating in an approved study away program.